KrystianGreblowski/movie-world/README.md

 # MOVIE WORLD

+​Movie World is a place where you can find lots of information about films, TV series and people from the film industry.

+The application is still under development.
+I am working hard to release it as soon as possible :muscle:

 ![Readme Preview](https://i.postimg.cc/t4B3s9dS/movie-world-main-page.png)

 ![Readme Preview](https://i.postimg.cc/wvG4Lhhr/movie-world-sub-page.png)

-The application is under development.
-I am working hard to release it as soon as possible :muscle:

 ## Demo
 [Click here](https://krystiangreblowski.github.io/movie-world/)